Collecting the beauty and variety of Iceland landscape is not an easy task! we did our best to sum it all up in one single article!

 - Hekla: It was known as "the gate of hell."

 - Grímsvötn: had a small eruption in 2011.

 - Askja: indispensable!
 You have a lake in its volcanic crater where you can swim.
 The area is impressive.

 - Eyjafjallajökull: it will sound familiar because he was the one who created chaos throughout Europe in 2010.

 - Eldfell: located in Vestmannaeyjar (Westman Islands).

 One of the direct consequences of Iceland being a volcanic island is that most of the rock it forms is precisely solidified lava.
 Lava rocks have a striking black color.
 As you know, the sand on the beaches is formed by the rocks' erosion over time.
 And if the stones are black, then the beach will be black sand.

 These types of beaches are not unique to Iceland, but they are usually quite common here.
 So common that it is rare to find white or golden sand beaches, although there are a couple of them on the island.
-Among the most impressive black beaches, you can find:
+Among the most impressive black beaches

 Glaciers alone cover more than 10% of Iceland's total area.
 Glaciers are vast masses of ice that usually form high up in the mountains.
 It is snow accumulated over time that never melts.
 The layers get accumulated, and the increasing weight generates pressure.
 This pressure ends up turning the snow into layers of ice.
 As the glacier grows in size and weight, it begins to press on the ground where it is located and ends up slowly descending the mountainside in the shape of a tongue.
 All of that takes thousands of years to form.